Health & Wellness at Camp

 Medication at Camp

-All daily medications, including over-the-counter medications, vitamins, supplements, etc., must have a prescription or administration instructions signed by the camper’s health care provider.
+All daily medications, including over-the-counter medications, vitamins, supplements, etc., must have a prescription or administration instructions provided by the participant’s parent/guardian.

 For non-prescription medications, supplements, vitamins, etc., these instructions may be included on the Camper Physical Form or on separate letterhead from the participant’s provider.